EC528-Fall-2024/hybrid-tx-analytical-epoxy/apiary/etl-demo/README.md

 web application using Apiary and [Spring Boot](https://spring.io/projects/spring-boot) for ETL process.
 We use Apiary's Postgres (for OLTP) and ClickHouse (for OLAP) as backends.

+**Only follow this if you want to perform the ETL on private local data.
+For data with public IPs please look at our CloudReadMe.md**